MarkimusZer0/PsychRewrittenWiki/PsychRewrittenWiki/Variables.md

 ***

 ## Gameplay Variables
 * `score` - Returns the current score.
+Alternative to `getScore`.
 * `misses` - Returns the current misses.
+Alternative to `getMisses`.
 * `hits` - Returns the total amount of notes hit.
+Alternative to `getHits`.
 * `rating` - Returns the current rating percentage (from 0 to 1).
 * `ratingName` - Returns the current rating name.
 * `ratingFC` - Returns the current rating FC.
-* `scrollSpeed` - Returns the scroll speed in a song.
+* `scrollSpeed` - Returns the current song's scroll speed.
-* `songLength` - Returns the song duration in milliseconds.
+* `songLength` - Returns the current song's duration in milliseconds.
-* `songName` - Returns the current song name.
+* `songName` - Returns the current song's name.
 * `songPath` - Returns the current song's directory.
 * `startedCountdown` - Returns if the countdown has started.
 * `inGameOver` - Returns if you are in `GameOverSubstate`.
 ***

 ## Week Variables
-* `difficulty` - Returns the current difficulty in numbers.
+* `difficulty` - Returns the current song's difficulty in numbers.
-* `difficultyName` - Returns the current difficulty in letters.
+* `difficultyName` - Returns the current song's difficulty in letters.
-* `difficultyPath` - Returns the current difficulty's directory.
+* `difficultyPath` - Returns the current song's difficulty directory.
 * `weekRaw` - Returns the current week in numbers.
 * `week` - Returns the current week in letters.
 * `isStoryMode` - Returns if you are playing a song via Story Mode.